EURJPY Is Possibly Bearish | Action Forex

 What the possible outcomes are

+The Japanese yen gained some fragile gains after the government decided to lift the COVID restrictions in Tokyo and other provinces.
+The EURJPY pair is bearish on the one-hour chart.

-EURJPY is bearish on the one-hour chart.
-Today may be another favourable period for the sellers, they gained more pressure, and the price pushed down towards the first support level of 129.823.
-Beneath lies the second support level of 129.596.
-If bulls defend the support level of 129.823, the price may reverse towards the resistance level of 130.859.
-A breakout of that level can push the price higher towards 131.420.
+At the moment, the price declines towards the first support level of 131.600.
+Beneath lies the second support of 131.223.

+If the bulls defend the support level of 131.600, the price may reverse towards the resistance level of 132.645.
+A breakout of that level can push the price higher towards 133.328.

 Key levels